-Born in the town of Mere in Wiltshire, UK in September 1890, Colin was the youngest of eight children – six boys and two girls.
-His father, John Thomas Mitchell was a farmer and his mother was Emma Jane Mitchell, nee Parsons.
+Born in Mere in Wiltshire in September 1890, Colin was the youngest of eight children – six boys and two girls.
+Colin’s father, John Thomas Mitchell was a farmer, and his mother was Emma Jane Mitchell, nee Parsons.

-Colin was educated at Shaftesbury Grammar School as a boarder school.
-While there, he won a prize for English Literature.
+Colin was educated at Shaftesbury Grammar School as a boarder.
+While there, he won a prize fo...r English Literature.
 He was interested in amateur dramatics and music and on leaving school became a bank clerk.

 Colin joined the 8th Battalion of the Rifle Brigade during the First World War and was killed in action on 22nd March 1918.
-At the time of his death he was a Sergeant.
+The 8th Battalion of the Rifle Brigade (together with the 7th and 9th battalions) was part of the 41st Brigade of the 14th (Light) Division of XV Corps which saw action at Ypres and on The Somme.
+At the time of his death, Colin was a Sergeant.
 Colin is commemorated on the Pozieres Memorial in Ovillers-la-Boiselle, France and in Mere Cemetery in Wiltshire.